Avro Canada Orenda

 The Avro Canada TR5 Orenda was the first production jet engine from Avro Canada's Gas Turbine Division.
-Similar to other early jet engines in design, like the Rolls-Royce Avon or General Electric J47, the Orenda nevertheless outperformed its rivals in most ways, and the Orenda-powered Canadair Sabres were among the fastest of all first-generation jet fighters.
-Over 4,000 Orendas of various marks were delivered during the 1950s, Avro's greatest engine success.
+Similar to other early jet engines in design, like the Rolls-Royce Avon or General Electric J47.

+Over 4,000 Orendas of various marks were delivered during the 1950s.

 Development

 The Orenda design started in the summer of 1946 when the Royal Canadian Air Force (RCAF) placed an order with Avro Canada for a new night/all-weather fighter.
 To power the design, Avro decided to build their own engines.
 Avro had recently purchased Turbo Research, a former crown corporation set up in Leaside, Toronto, to develop jet engines.

 Turbo Research was in the midst of designing their first engine, the 3000 lbf TR.4 Chinook, which could easily be scaled up for the new fighter design.
 It was decided to continue working on the Chinook to gain experience even though they had no intention of producing it.

 As work on the Chinook continued, Avro's newly christened Gas Turbine Division started work on the larger 6000 lbf thrust design needed for the RCAF contract.
 Winnett Boyd started detailed design in autumn 1946, and a formal contract was received in April 1947.
 The only major change was the addition of a tenth compressor stage of stainless steel, and changing the third stage from aluminum to steel as well.
 The design work was completed on 15 January 1948, just prior to the first run of the Chinook on 17 March 1948.
 During the design Joseph Lucas of the UK was contracted to help with the combustion design, which led to a slight delay as they recommended using a longer combustion chamber than originally designed.
-The resulting TR-5 was named "Orenda", an Iroquois word meaning "Tribal Soul on the Right Path".
+The resulting TR-5 was named "Orenda", an Iroquois word meaning "tribal soul on the right path".

 Given the experience of the Chinook, and the fact that the two designs were similar in many ways, progress on the Orenda was rapid.
 Parts started arriving in 1948, and the first engine was completed and run for the first time on 8 February 1949.
 Avro was so confident of the design that they invited high-ranking officials from the RCAF and Canadian government to witness this very first test, which went off without a hitch after fixing a minor electrical problem.
 Within two months the engine had already passed 100 hours of running time, and on 10 May had reached its design thrust of 6000 lbf.
 At the time, it was the most powerful jet engine in the world, although it held this record only briefly until the Rolls-Royce Avon RA.3 was introduced the next year.